-Given the paucity of formal testing of the drivers of host-symbiont phylogenetic congruence, we extend our analyses beyond considering the type of symbiosis only, to examine the influence of several classic traits of relevance for host-symbiont interactions.
+Given the paucity of formal testing of the drivers of host-symbiont phylogenetic congruence, we extend our analyses beyond considering the type of symbiosis, to examine the influence of several classic traits of relevance for host-symbiont interactions.
 Host specificity is a central aspect of symbiont life history with widespread ecological and evolutionary implications9,32, and may exert an independent effect on host-symbiont phylogenetic congruence beyond the mutualist-parasite divide.
 If specialist symbionts are evolutionarily or ecologically ‘tied-in’ to their host associations, undergoing few or no host shifts33-35, they are expected to display high phylogenetic congruence with their hosts.
 However, if specialists possess an ability to make host-shifts of varying frequency and magnitude (while remaining associated with one or few hosts)36,37, congruence may be low.
 Meanwhile, truly generalist symbionts are expected to show low phylogenetic congruence with their hosts, unless dominant interactions occur within a subset of total host range38.

 We also consider the influence of endosymbiosis versus ectosymbiosis.
 Endosymbionts are fully enclosed within the host, and are considered to have a more intimate interaction with host physiology, biochemistry and immunity than ectosymbionts5,32, which may translate into tighter associations, and greater host-symbiont phylogenetic congruence.
 Lastly, we examine the relevance of mode of transmission, to test the general expectation that vertical transmission promotes greater phylogenetic congruence39-41.
 If a symbiont is vertically transmitted (whether it has positive, neutral, or negative effects on the host), this should automatically decrease the likelihood of host-switching, and increase the likelihood of cospeciation.
 Therefore, cophylogenetic congruence should emerge as a consequence.
 In contrast, horizontal transmission should facilitate exposure to novel hosts, potentially leading to host-switching, and decreased host-symbiont phylogenetic congruence.

 Considering 232 published host-symbiont cophylogeny studies (Extended Data Tab.
-1), spanning a wide spectrum of host and symbiont taxa, we found support that host and symbiont phylogeny show a tendency to reflect one another, with only moderate variation in the strength of phylogenetic congruence among studies (Fig. 3a).
+1), spanning a wide spectrum of host and symbiont taxa, we found support that host and symbiont phylogeny show a tendency to reflect one another, with only moderate variation in the strength of phylogenetic congruence among studies (STATS; Fig. 3a).
 Furthermore, the strength of the association identified is likely to be a considerable underestimate of the true pattern, given the limits of current approaches to quantify congruence between host and symbiont phylogenies (see Methods, ‘Estimates of effect size’).
 Next, we examined parasitism and mutualism separately.
-Our results show that host and parasite phylogenies display greater similarity than expected by chance, with parasite phylogeny tending to mirror host phylogeny, consistent with a broad interpretation of Fahrenholz’s Rule (Fig. 3b).
-However, host and mutualist phylogenies show greater congruence than that observed between host and parasite phylogenies, suggesting a stronger tendency of mutualists to track host phylogeny (Fig. 3b).
+Our results show that host and parasite phylogenies display greater similarity than expected by chance, with parasite phylogeny tending to mirror host phylogeny, consistent with a broad interpretation of Fahrenholz’s Rule (STATS; Fig. 3b).
+However, host and mutualist phylogenies show greater congruence than that observed between host and parasite phylogenies, suggesting a stronger tendency of mutualists to track host phylogeny (STATS; Fig. 3b).
 A potential explanation for this pattern is that reciprocal benefits provide a more cohesive force to unite host and symbiont evolutionary trajectories, than the antagonistic interactions involved in parasitism.